 You will also begin to notice significant behavioural differences when the person is drunk as opposed to how they normally act when they are sober.
 The person is much more likely to participate in dangerous or risky behaviours, such as drunk driving.

 A person showing symptoms of alcohol abuse will also be very secretive about their drinking.
 Alongside drinking beyond moderation on a regular basis – where moderation is defined as seven drinks a week – the person is also likely to drink alone and at erratic times, such as first thing in the morning.
-They will give up passions and interests to drink, and will be evidently unable to stop.
+They will give up passions and interests to drink and will be evidently unable to stop.

 More key signs that someone is an alcoholic include developing mental health problems such as anxiety and depression as a consequence of their drinking.
 Depending on the level of alcohol consumed, the person may also experience insomnia.